jjb/ruby-clock/README.md

 end
 ```

-### other rufus-scheduler Options
+### Other rufus-scheduler Options

-All rufus-scheduler options are set to defaults.
+All [rufus-scheduler](https://github.com/jmettraux/rufus-scheduler/) options are set to defaults.
 The `schedule` variable
 available in your Clockfile is an instance of `Rufus::Scheduler`,
 so anything you can do on this instance, you can do in your Clockfile.

-Perhaps in the future ruby-clock will add some easier specific configuration
-capabilities for some things.
-Let me know if you have a request!
+See the rufus-scheduler documentation to see what you can do.

+If you have ideas for rufus-scheduler features that can be brought in as
+more abstract or default ruby-clock behavior, let me know!

 ## Syntax highlighting for Clockfile